loggrif/Harakiri/README.md

 # Harakiri
-A video game, I'm making
+I'm making a video game because I want to.
+I doubt it will be anything big but who knows